Sutlej Yamuna link canal: History

-Status of the project
+Status

 The canal is 85% complete with Haryana government completing its part of the canal.
 It has completed 92 km of the canal on its land.
 Haryana would benefit enormously by gaining water from Ravi-Beas from Punjab.
 On 30 November 2016, the Supreme Court appointed the Union Home Secretary, Punjab's Chief Secretary and the Director General of Police as receivers for submitting a report on the present status of land and other properties on the canal site by 15 December.
 The receivers submitted their reports as per schedule, stating in the reports that there was no fresh or deliberate damage to the canal.

 To augment nearly 100 tmcft water availability in Sutlej basin for the needs of this link canal, Lingdi Nadi (a tributary of Tso Moriri lake) waters can be diverted to the Sutlej basin by digging a 9 km long gravity canal to connect to the Pare Chu and Ungti Chu rivers.
 Ungti Chu and Pare Chu rivers are tributaries of Sutlej river with its drainage area located in Ladakh.
 Thus water need not be spared by Punjab state for the needs of this canal.
 Hydropower generation from the projects located on Sutlej River would also increase by the augmented water flows from Tso Moriri lake's catchment area.